How to study an accountancy course at home

 • Practising several full mock assessments rather than just individual questions on separate topics.

-• Giving yourself the same amount of time that you will have in the real thing, no more and no less.
+• Give yourself the same amount of time that you will have in the real thing, no more and no less.

-• Not looking at the model solutions until you have finished your entire paper.
+• Do not look at the model solutions until you have finished your entire paper.

 • Once your time is up making sure that you debrief each part of the paper to fully understand any areas you found difficult.
 Have another go at any questions you struggled with.

-We would suggest that students don’t start their Rehearsal Phase until the last 2 or 3 weeks before the real exam as you don’t want to peak too early and use up all of the available mock exams.
+We would suggest that students don’t start their Rehearsal Phase until the last 2 or 3 weeks before the real exam, as you don’t want to peak too early and use up all of the available mock exams.
 However, in the meantime, they can do a great job over the coming weeks of covering the Learning and Rehearsal phases.
-If you’d like to, you could cover more than one paper by blending these three stages to prepare for 2 or 3 exams in September.
 If you’re thinking of sitting more than one paper, you’ll find useful advice here.

 A few Top Tips for improving your memory